rish283/DL_Uncertainty_Quantification/README.md

 # DL_Uncertainty_Quantification
-A tensorflow implementation of established Bayesian and ensemble methods for uncertainty quantification of neural networks.
+A simple tensorflow implementation of established Bayesian and ensemble methods for uncertainty quantification of neural networks.

 Methods:
  - Monte Carlo Dropout